Ho'omaluhia Botanical Garden

 The garden was created by the U.S. Army Corps of Engineers to provide flood protection for Kaneohe, and the facilities now include a day use area, campground and a center with a lecture room, exhibition hall, workshop and botanical library.

 Head first to the visitors center, where you'll find information on guided tours, special events and ethnic exhibits.
 Ho'omaluhia means "to make a place of peace and tranquillity" in the Hawaiian language.
-To get a real grasp of the incredible diversity of the flora at Ho'omaluhia, inquire about the nature walks, hiking, crafts and cloud-watching activities on offer, or just while away a quiet afternoon by the 32-acre (0.13 km²) lake (swimming is not permitted in the lake due to water impurities).
+To get a real grasp of the incredible diversity of the flora at Ho'omaluhia, inquire about the nature walks, hiking, crafts and cloud-watching activities on offer, or just while away a quiet afternoon by the 32-acre (0.13 km²) lake (swimming is not permitted in the lake).

 When you feel like a stroll, take one of the meandering trails past the lake and streams, over footbridges and alongside verdant meadows, where an endless array of flowers, fruits, bushes, vines and trees await the photographer, naturalist or curious botanist.
-Camping is permitted at the garden from Friday through Monday only.
-Camping permits are available at https://web1.hnl.info/camping/campgrounds/main
+Camping may be available by city permit, and rules can change, so confirm current camping requirements with the City and County of Honolulu before planning an overnight stay.

 Frequently Asked Questions